pandas-dev/pandas/doc/source/timeseries.rst

 with ``CustomBusinessDay`` or in other analysis that requires a predefined set of holidays.
-The ``AbstractHolidayCalendar`` class provides all the necessary methods to return a list of holidays and only ``rules`` need to be defined in a specific holiday calendar class.  ``USFederalHolidayCalendar`` is the only calendar that exists and primarily serves as an example for developing other holiday calendars.
+The ``AbstractHolidayCalendar`` class provides all the necessary methods to return a list of holidays and only ``rules`` need to be defined in a specific holiday calendar class.
+Further, ``start_date`` and ``end_date`` class attributes determine over what date range holidays are generated.
+These should be overwritten on the ``AbstractHolidayCalendar`` class to have the range apply to all calendar subclasses.  ``USFederalHolidayCalendar`` is the only calendar that exists and primarily serves as an example for developing other calendars.

 For holidays that occur on fixed dates (e.g., US Memorial Day or July 4th) an observance rule determines when that holiday is observed if it falls on a weekend